How Much Do Movers Cost?

 There are a few things in life that just about everyone experiences regardless of location or background, and it’s fair to say that moving is one of them.
 Whether it’s a move into college or across the country for a new job, relocating belongings takes time and effort.
 Hiring a moving company is a great way to make the process less stressful and strenuous.
 According to Angi and HomeAdvisor, the answer to the question “How much do movers cost?” is $911 to $2,514, with an average of $1,710.
 These rates apply to local moves that stay within a 100-mile distance, and they depend on how many rooms will be moved.
 Additionally, costs could be higher if movers need to pack up all the items or if there are many stairs to navigate.
 This guide will take a deeper look at the factors that go into calculating moving costs.

 Factors in Calculating Moving Costs

 No two houses are the same, which means moving costs aren’t one-size-fits-all.
-It is usually relatively easy to obtain a basic quote that’s later customized based on the distance of the move, the number of movers required, the number of items (based primarily on the number of rooms and pieces of furniture), and the accessibility of the belongings.
+It is usually relatively easy for a customer to obtain a basic quote that’s later customized based on the distance of the move, the number of movers required, the number of items (based primarily on the number of rooms and pieces of furniture), and the accessibility of the belongings.

 Move Distance and Travel Fees

 For shorter moves under 100 miles, a customer can typically obtain a quote over the phone based on the number of belongings being moved.
 Since the distance is shorter and it’s easier to estimate costs, some local moving companies offer flat-rate travel fees rather than charging by the mile.
 Flat fees usually will not apply to long-distance moves.
 Hiring one of the best interstate moving companies for a move of more than 100 miles or across state lines will be pricier because of the added cost of mileage, fuel, and time.
 Below are average costs for local and long-distance moves: